vasanth-025/url-audit-service/README.md

 { "status": "ok" }
 ```

+### `GET /`

+HTML landing page with links to docs, health check, and the architecture doc.

+### `GET /architecture`

+Renders the Task B scale-architecture document (`app/static/architecture.md`)
+as an HTML page with its diagram, for the live-build submission requirement.

 ## Design notes

 - **Caching** is keyed on a normalized form of the URL (lowercased